felipe-lobel/lobel-portfolio/_projects/d-working-papers.md

       draft:
       thumbnail: ./images/employment_cost_balance_before_2015_v5.png
       external_url:
-      excerpt: This paper focuses on the role of market power to study a historically large payroll tax cut that affects a subset of Brazilian firms.
+      excerpt: This paper studies firms’ margins of response to a historically large payroll tax cut that affects a subset of Brazilian firms.
 Difference-in-differences estimates based on plausibly exogenous legal variation indicate that the payroll tax reduction causes an increase in employment, wages, and profits, while capital decreases.
-Responses are substantially more pronounced among small firms, which are estimated to possess less market power.
-Two-thirds of the employment effect arises from plant size expansion and one-third from input substitution.
-Reduced-form estimates reveal that consumers pay 75% of payroll taxes, firm owners 11%, and workers 14%.
-Estimates of a monopsonistically competitive model of factor demand suggest that a targeted alternative tax policy focusing on small firms could amplify the efficiency gains of the tax cut by 36% and enhance workers' welfare gains by 95%.
-These results establish that market power not only mitigates the distortionary costs of taxation but also redistributes the tax burden from workers to firm owners and consumers.
+Responses are substantially more pronounced among small firms, and workers’ earnings gains are concentrated at the top of the distribution.
+This evidence cannot be reconciled within a competitive framework.
+I estimate a model that allows for product and labor market power to explain these findings.
+Reduced-form estimates reveal that consumers pay 65% of payroll taxes, firm owners 23%, and workers 12%.
+These results establish not only that payroll tax cuts primarily benefit consumers, but also exacerbate within-firm earnings inequality.

     - title: <a href="https://felipelobel.com/assets/Couples_Taxation.pdf" target="_blank"> Intra-household Inequality and the Joint Taxation of Household Earnings</a>
       link:
       tags: